Praqma/web-alliance/_pages/members.md

 title: Alliance Members
 ---

-Members listed here are the companies who either funded one or more tools in the Continuous Delivery tool stack or who attend the half-yearly gatherings on a regular basis
+Members listed here are the companies who either funded one or more tools in the Continuous Delivery tool stack, or who attend the half-yearly gatherings on a regular basis.

 ## Praqma
 The Continuous Delivery Company.
 The organizers and enablers behind the CoDe Alliance initiative.